osmtampabay/osmtampabay.github.com/links/index.md

 **[LearnOSM](http://www.learnosm.org/)** &mdash; Documents and how-tos on using QGIS and mapping with JOSM and PotLatch.

+**[WalkingPapers](http://walkingpapers.org/)** &mdash; Print out paper maps of OpenStreetMap data, draw and write notes by hand, and upload pics of your maps.
+WalkingPapers will georeference them to overlay on the map in JOSM to code in your data.
+Really neat.

 ### Using the data

 **[TileMill](http://mapbox.com/tilemill/)** &mdash; If you want to take the data and make your own maps, TileMill is a map design studio allowing you to create custom cartography.